 Guidelines for children’s physical activity

-The World Health Organization (WHO) recommends that children aged 5 to 17 do at least 60 minutes of physical activity a day.
+The World Health Organisation (WHO) recommends that children aged 5 to 17 do at least 60 minutes of physical activity a day.
 These activities can be as simple as running with other kids in the playground, playing rugby, or walking to school.

 In order to meet these guidelines and live a healthy life, children need the support from their families, friends, teachers and the whole community.
 In the Pacific, one of the major current initiatives to encourage kids’ physical activity is through the health promoting schools program.